-The flagship TFI program is the Graduate Certificate in Imam and Muslim Community Leadership, which TFI conducts in collaboration with Hartford Seminary.
+One of the TFI programs is the Graduate Certificate in Imam and Muslim Community Leadership, which TFI conducts in collaboration with Hartford Seminary.
 This program seeks to graduate community leaders and counselors – male and female – and Imams who are firmly rooted in Islamic traditions, and who are at the same time fully equipped to perform their duties within the American context.

-Another significant TFI program is the Summer Student Program for college students.
-This program is structured to provide students with intensive instruction in Islamic studies.
-It also offers directed research and training in students' areas of interest.
+For university students, both undergraduate and graduate, TFI offers the Winter Student Program (WSP) and the Summer Student Program (SSP).
+These programs are structured to provide students with intensive instruction in Islamic studies.
+They also offer directed research and training in students' areas of interest.

 TFI also focuses on ‘training the trainers.’
 The goal is to conduct training programs in Islamic studies and Arabic language skills for Islamic school teachers and educators.
 The Fairfax Institute pays special attention to youth development.
-Each summer, TFI collaborates with MACCPAC (the Muslim American Citizens Coalition & Public Affairs Council) to host a youth leadership retreat program geared toward citizenship education and civic activism.
+Each summer, TFI hosts TFI Youth Leadership Retreat geared toward citizenship education and civic activism.